Customize Consent Preferences

 OSHA Updates and Compliance Standards

-OSHA’s requirements for first aid kits are designed to address the specific hazards of a workplace.
+OSHA’s first aid kit requirements are designed to address the specific hazards of a workplace.
 For example, requirements that apply to healthcare employers may include the Bloodborne Pathogens Standard or the Ionizing Radiation Standard.
 OSHA updates these requirements periodically to reflect current safety practices and emerging risks.
 As of recent updates, Class B first aid kits must include tourniquets, underlining the importance of being equipped for severe injuries.

 What Makes a First Aid Kit Compliant?